 Save this Recipe!

-It’s kind of amazing when you think about it, how can just three ingredients taste so good?
-Butter, marshmallows, and cereal may be simple on their own, but when melted and mixed together they transform into soft, chewy bars everyone loves.
+It’s kind of amazing when you think about it.
+How can a few simple ingredients taste so good?
+Butter, marshmallows, and cereal may be simple on their own, but when melted and mixed together, they transform into soft, chewy bars everyone loves.
 My small upgrades make them even better without losing that classic flavor we all grew up with.

 Why you’ll love this recipe